 Another issue with chronic anger is the state it leaves your brain in.
 Chronically angry people have a heightened sense of awareness.

 Although this can help the individual recognize a potential threat, it can also make them irrational.

-Things like gambling, drinking, overeating and smoking are all correlative with chronic anger.
+Things like gambling, drinking, overeating and smoking are all correlated with chronic anger.

-Uncontrolled anger also runs the risk of turning into aggression, or violence.
+Uncontrolled anger even runs the risk of turning into aggression or violence.